 A hackspace is necessary to tackle a mixed reality project.
 There are just too many unknown unknowns to try to go it alone.

-Fortunately for me, I had Cambridge Hackspace -- a cross between a hacker study hall, a workshop, and a local pub.
+Fortunately for you, Cambridge Hackspace -- a cross between a hacker study hall, a workshop, and a local pub -- is nearby.

-It took a while for me to generate some momentum at this hackspace, but eventually I fell into a Tuesday night routine, tuned to the weekly "Open Projects Night."
-I maintained it right up until the arrival of COVID-19 (and I'm hoping it can morph into something virtual, eventually.)
-It went something like:
+It takes a while to generate some momentum at a hackspace, but eventually you fall into a Tuesday night routine, tuned to the weekly "Open Projects Night."
+You maintain this routine right up until the arrival of COVID-19.
+It goes something like:

 - Head towards the railroad tracks, past auto body guys drinking after-work beers around a smoking barbecue.

 - Continue along the loading dock side of a well-worn warehouse.
-By this time I'm hearing a few bands practicing: first a thrash metal outfit; then, as I turn the corner, a funk/soul band.
+By this time you're hearing a few bands practicing: first a thrash metal outfit; then, as you turn the corner, a funk/soul band.

-- I know the key code, so I push right in.
+- You know the key code, so I push right in.
 More flyers are stuck to the bulletin board inside: guitarists wanted, bikes and amplifiers for sale - cheap.

-- I walk past rehearsal spaces and artist studios, until I reach another locked door.
-I'm here.
+- You walk past rehearsal spaces and artist studios, until you reach another locked door.
+You're here.

 - Inside, it smells like scorched wood.
 A half dozen people are usually scattered about: a few guys standing next to the laser cutter (which accounts for the burnt wood smell); the rest are hunched over cafeteria tables, tinkering with laptops and breadboards bristling with wires and blinking lights.